-Document management system helps pharma giant gain efficiency
+Document management system helps pharmaceutical giant gain efficiency

 A global leader in the pharmaceutical industry has established an enviable reputation for itself through its dedication in treating and preventing disease.
 Its Indian subsidiary is one of the largest multinational pharmaceutical companies operating in India.